Legoclones/website/source/_posts/winning-ncl.md

 Individual/Team Games are 56 hours, going from 11am Friday MST to 7pm Sunday MST.
 You've got categories including OSINT, cryptography, password cracking, log analysis, network traffic analysis, forensics, scanning & reconnaissance, enumeration and exploitation, and web exploitation.
 While there are a few "offensive" categories, I would consider it mostly a blue team CTF as that's what it focuses most on.

+Also, if you haven't done a real CTF before, I'd recommend you check out https://ctftime.org 👀

 ## Team
 Just as a quick note, we usually have 7 people on our team, but we ended up having 6 people on our team this last NCL.
 To win, I recommend a minimum of 5 fully committed players, but the more the merrier.
 We ensure that anyone doing NCL with us has the entire weekend booked months in advance.
 Outside of classes or like a 1-2 hour commitment that weekend, everyone is hunkered down in the basement of our lab together from the moment it starts until it's over.
 I always let them know from the start that that's how it goes - if someone is like "oh I'll pop in from like 3-5pm" or something, it's a no-go.
 Also since BYU is a religious school, no one is expected to compete on Sundays if they don't want to.
 Some of us will get together, others won't, each person gets to choose.
 The goal is to be done by then anyways 😂.